A High Performance Frequency Standard

 Click on image to view full size.

-Just under the main graph (inside its border, just below the zero line) is a GPS status line.
+Under the main graph (just below the zero line) is a GPS status line.
 This is normally white, but will show blue if the GPS signal is missing, red if the GPS fix is lost, and green if either the GPS telemetry is lost or misunderstood by the PC.
 On the slow PC used for this recording, this latter effect clearly happens at least once in most groups of 1200 samples.
-If your RS232 link is poor, you'll see a lot of green.

 The sub-graph and repeater boxes